-“Although the traditional strategy does eliminate some of the pageantry every young bride — and many of the grooms, as well, more than they’d like to admit — may dream about, in her heart of hearts, there’s something so welcoming and earthy about a simple ceremony within the bosom of close friends and family.
-Leave aside the needs for debt relief, even the most well to do couples are now gravitating toward this idea, and, though their great rooms and backyards may be that much grander, the notion’s the same.
+“Although the traditional strategy does eliminate some of the pageantries every young bride — and many of the grooms, as well, more than they’d like to admit — may dream about, in her heart of hearts, there’s something so welcoming and earthy about a simple ceremony within the bosom of close friends and family.
+Leave aside the needs for debt relief, even the most well-to-do couples are now gravitating toward this idea, and, though their great rooms and backyards maybe that much grander, the notion’s the same.
 Scaling back costs and plans concentrates the energies of everyone involved upon wishing the best for the blessed union and reminding all invested parties of the undying bonds to be forged through the marrying of two souls.”

 Leave a Reply